openstack-charmers/openstack-bundles/stable/openstack-base/README.md

   The first network interface is used for communication between cloud services (East/West traffic), and the second is for network traffic between the cloud and all external networks (North/South traffic).

+> **Pro tip**: A single network interface will suffice if an Open vSwitch bridge is used on each of the nodes (MAAS v.2.9.2 required).

 > **Note**: The smaller controller node can be targeted via Juju [constraints][juju-constraints-controller] at controller-creation time.